Skip to main content

 SAUCE_VISUAL_DEFAULT_BRANCHThe main branch name you would like to associate this build with.
 Usually main or master or alternatively the branch name your current branch was derived from.
 Follow me to learn more

-SAUCE_VISUAL_PROJECTThe label / project you would like to associated this build with.
+SAUCE_VISUAL_PROJECTThe label / project you would like to associate this build with.

 SAUCE_VISUAL_BUILD_IDFor advanced users, a user-supplied SauceLabs Visual build ID.
 Can be used to create builds in advance using the GraphQL API.
 This can be used to parallelize tests with multiple browsers, shard, or more.